blujedis/blurp/README.md

 There is a third form of sorts called a **Stack**.
 Ultimately it is a Format Transform but a stack merely combines multiple modifier and format Transforms to create a singular method for all internally bundled Transforms.

+Current built in transforms are listed below.
+Soon as there is time we'll detail these and their options in the mean time please check source!

+#### Modifiers

+- align
+- case
+- colorize
+- errorify
+- extend
+- generic
+- label
+- mask
+- meta
+- pad
+- private
+- process
+- sort
+- splat
+- timestamp
+- trace

+#### Formats

+- delimited
+- json
+- pretty

+#### Stacks

+- terminal
+- file

 ### Modifier Transform

 Although there's a built in sort Transform we'll use it to illustrate how simple it is to create it.
 A modifier Transform does exactly what it sounds like.
 It modifies the payload object then returns the modified payload object to continue down the stack.